Algarve in Winter – best budget destination in Europe

 Just a few kilometres east of Faro and within the protected area of the natural park Ria Formosa lays Olhão.
 A little fisher town with narrow streets and and typical little shops.
 Olhão is also port of departure of ferries to Armona and Culatra, 2 of the offshore islands.

 It’s the largest city in western Algarve.
-It offers plenty of shopping and dining options and is also a good starting point to visit the Benagil Caves or to walk the Alvor Broadwalk.
+It offers plenty of shopping and dining options (check here to book easily online without language barrier!) and is also a good starting point to visit the Benagil Caves or to walk the Alvor Broadwalk.
 Portimão is also the departure point for many boat tours, check zigzagonearth’s review of the different tours and packages.

 Silves is situated a bit inland, without direct access to the sea.
 One of the top activities in this town is to visit one of the wineries and join a wine tasting.